epfl-ada/ada-2020-project-milestone-p3-p3_mannschaft-ada/README.md

 A PDF document, provided with the dataset, details the meaning and few characteristics of all variables.

 ## Methods
-We are going to employ the least square regression and Support Vector Machine on the dataset with the same features as used by various authors to compare their accuracy.
+We are going to employ the least square regression, Support Vector Machine, Naive Bayes algorithm and Neural networks on the dataset with the same features as used by various authors to compare their accuracy.
 The implementations from scikit libraries are going to be used to construct the models and their regularised versions.

 ## Proposed timeline